-Benefits Of Bitter Melon Tea
+A Few Bitter Melon Tea Benefits

 Bitter melon and bitter melon tea have long been used to treat a wide variety of ailments.
 It is a traditional herbal remedy but studies into it have begun to show some of these benefits might have some scientific backing.

-More study is needed of course to really determine how effective bitter melon is treating these ailments but there does seem to be some truth to the traditional uses for bitter melon
+More study is needed of course to really determine how effective bitter melon is in treating these ailments but there does seem to be some truth to the traditional uses for bitter melon

 Bitter Melon May Help Treat Diabetes